microsoft/code-with-engineering-playbook/docs/documentation/recipes/DocFxQuickStart/docs/getting-started/README.md

 > 1. If you don't have it yet, create a project in Azure DevOps and create a Service Connection to your Azure environment.
 Clone the repository.
 > 2. Copy the contents of the DocFxQuickStart folder to the root of the repository
 > 3. Create a resource group in your Azure environment where the documentation website resources should be created.
-> 4. Fill in the default values in **infrastructure/variables.tf** and run the commands from [Step 4 - Deploy Azure resources from your local machine](https://github.com/microsoft/code-with-engineering-playbook/tree/main/docs/documentation/recipes/deploy-docfx-azure-website/#4-Running-the-commands-locally) to create the Azure Resources.
+> 4. Fill in the default values in **infrastructure/variables.tf** and run the commands from Step 4 - Deploy Azure resources from your local machine **TODO: fix url** ://github.com/microsoft/code-with-engineering-playbook/tree/main/docs/documentation/recipes/deploy-docfx-azure-website/#4-Running-the-commands-locally) to create the Azure Resources.
 > 5. Fill in the variables in **.pipelines/documentation.yml**, commit the changes and push the contents of the repository to your branch (possibly through a PR).
 > 6. Create a pipeline in your Azure DevOps project that uses the **.pipelines/documentation.yml** and run it.
 >

 ## More on this

 This is just the quick start of the complete documentation.
-Please go to [Using DocFx and Companion Tools to generate a Documentation website in the CSE Playbook](https://github.com/microsoft/code-with-engineering-playbook/tree/main/docs/documentation/recipes/using-docfx-and-tools/) for all the contents of this walkthrough.
+Please go to Using DocFx and Companion Tools to generate a Documentation website in the CSE Playbook **TODO: fix url** ://github.com/microsoft/code-with-engineering-playbook/tree/main/docs/documentation/recipes/using-docfx-and-tools/) for all the contents of this walkthrough.